Former Punjab Minister Bhullar Arrested in Suicide Case

-Former Punjab minister Laljit Singh Bhullar has been arrested following the suicide of a warehousing official who accused him of harassment, sparking demands for a CBI investigation and igniting a political firestorm in Punjab.
+Former Punjab minister Laljit Singh Bhullar has been arrested after being accused of harassing a state warehousing official who later died by suicide, sparking a political firestorm and demands for a CBI investigation.

 Key Points

-- Former Punjab minister Laljit Singh Bhullar was arrested after Gagandeep Singh Randhawa, a warehousing official, died by suicide, alleging harassment.
+- Former Punjab minister Laljit Singh Bhullar was arrested after Gagandeep Singh Randhawa, a warehousing corporation official, committed suicide and alleged harassment by Bhullar.

+- Bhullar resigned from his ministerial position following the allegations, and police booked him and his associates for abetment of suicide and criminal intimidation.

-- Randhawa's family is demanding a CBI probe into the circumstances surrounding his death and has requested a panel of doctors for the post-mortem examination.
+- Randhawa's family is demanding a CBI probe into the circumstances surrounding his death, alleging pressure and threats related to a warehouse tender.

-- Chief Minister Bhagwant Mann has assured strict action against anyone violating the law, regardless of their position.

-- Opposition parties are protesting and demanding a CBI probe, while Union Home Minister Amit Shah offered a CBI inquiry if Punjab MPs request it in writing.
+- Opposition parties have criticised the AAP government's handling of the case, leading to protests and calls for a thorough investigation.

-- Arvind Kejriwal highlighted the AAP government's swift action, contrasting it with the BJP's alleged protection of its own members in similar situations.
+- AAP national convener Arvind Kejriwal highlighted the swift action taken against Bhullar, contrasting it with the BJP's alleged protection of its members in similar situations.

-Former Punjab minister Laljit Singh Bhullar was arrested on Monday, two days after an official of the state warehousing corporation died by suicide after accusing the AAP MLA of harassing him.
+Former Punjab minister Laljit Singh Bhullar was arrested on Monday, two days after an official of the state warehousing corporation committed suicide after accusing the AAP MLA of harassing him.

 Bhullar was arrested from Mandi Gobindgarh in Fatehgarh Sahib district, a police official told reporters in Amritsar.

 Gagandeep Singh Randhawa, the district manager of Punjab State Warehousing Corporation in Amritsar, allegedly ended his life by consuming poison early Saturday.
-A video appeared in which he purportedly claimed harassment by Bhullar, who resigned as minister later in the day at the direction of Chief Minister Bhagwant Mann amid the row.
+Later in the day, a video appeared in which he purportedly claimed harassment by Bhullar appeared on social media.

+Bhullar resigned as minister on the direction of Chief Minister Bhagwant Mann and his resignation was accepted on Saturday.

-The Amritsar police on Saturday night booked Bhullar, his father Sukhdev Singh Bhullar and personal assistant Dilbag Singh under Sections 108 (abetment of suicide), 351 (3) (criminal intimidation) and 3 (5) (common intention) of the Bharatiya Nyaya Sanhita (BNS).
+By the night, Amritsar police booked Bhullar, his father Sukhdev Singh Bhullar and personal assistant Dilbag Singh under sections 108 (abetment of suicide), 351 (3) (criminal intimidation) and 3 (5) (common intention) of the Bharatiya Nyaya Sanhita (BNS).

-Following Bhullar's arrest, Randhawa's family demanded a CBI probe into the circumstances that led to the official's death.
+Following Bhullar's arrest, Randhawa's family demanded a Central Bureau of Investigation (CBI) probe into the circumstances that led to his death.

-The family also sought that the post-mortem examination be conducted by a panel of doctors from the Chandigarh-based PGIMER under the supervision of a judicial magistrate.
+Randhawa's family moved the Punjab and Haryana High Court, seeking directions to the Punjab government to ensure that the post-mortem is preferably conducted at the Postgraduate Institute of Medical Education and Research (PGIMER) in Chandigarh.

-Mann asserted that strict action will be taken against anyone who violates the law irrespective of any position they hold.
+CM Mann asserted that strict action will be taken against anyone who violates the law irrespective of the position they hold.

-In a Facebook post before his arrest, Bhullar said he was surrendering in Mandi Gobindgarh and also said rumours were being spread that he had run away but there was no truth in it.
+In a Facebook post before his arrest, Bhullar said he was surrendering in Mandi Gobindgarh and that rumours were being spread that he had fled but there was no truth to them.

-"Believing in truth and justice, I am surrendering myself at Mandi Gobindgarh," said Bhullar.
+"Believing in truth and justice, I am surrendering myself at Mandi Gobindgarh," he said.

 Political Reactions to the Arrest